2019 Pittsburgh New Works Festival Gala

 The Donna Awards

 The Donna Awards for the most stand-out artists of the Festival will be awarded during the evening.
 Awards will be given for outstanding supporting actor, outstanding supporting actress, outstanding actor, outstanding actress, outstanding contribution from a director, outstanding production, and finally, the outstanding contribution from a playwright which includes the $500 prize for best script.

 Lifetime Achievement Award

-Every year, the Festival recognizes an outstanding individual for their impact and service to the Pittsburgh region’s theatre community.
-The 2017 honoree is Chrystal Bates.
+Every year, the Festival recognizes an outstanding individual for their impact and service to the Pittsburgh region's theatre community.
+The 2019 honoree is Joan Markert.